mikerst/mikethomas.design/src/work/dso-profiles.md

 </figure>

 ### Training guide
-- Lastly, as other colleagues would need to help add and maintain content, I wrote a short guide detailing how to markup content for use in Webflow.
+- Lastly, as other colleagues would need to help add and maintain content, I wrote a short tutorial detailing how to prepare and input content for use in Webflow.
 - This wasn't strictly necessary, but helped reduce the need for technical input.

 <figure>
     <img src="/_assets/img/case-study__2024__dso-profiles--guide.jpg" />
-    <figcaption>Very early Miro sketch to lay down some basic ideas and uncover key questions.</figcaption>
 </figure>

 ## Notes for hiring managers

-- Given the quick turn-around nature of this project, I moved through the gears fairly quickly and jumped in to buliding out a prototype fairly quickly, thus meaning there isn't a great deal of design process material to see here.
+- Given the quick turn-around nature of this project, I moved through the gears fairly quickly and jumped in to building out a prototype fairly quickly, thus meaning there isn't a great deal of design process material to see here.
 - I no longer have access to the Webflow account associated with this project and was unable to develop any visual material about the CMS implementation work.
 - Validating success for this work relied very heavily on qualitative feedback gathered via customer support channels.